Charles Edward, Duke of Saxe-Coburg and Gotha: Early life in Britain

-Family
+Birth and family

 Charles Edward's father was Prince Leopold, Duke of Albany, the youngest son of the reigning British monarch, Queen Victoria.
 Historian Karina Urbach described Leopold as "the most intellectual of Queen Victoria's children".
 His mother, Princess Helen, Duchess of Albany, was the daughter of the ruling prince of Waldeck and Pyrmont, George Victor, and the sister of Queen Emma of the Netherlands.
 Royal biographer Theo Aronson described her as a "capable, conscientious" woman, and a devout Christian.
 Leopold, who suffered from haemophilia, died after slipping and hitting his head, several months before Charles Edward was born.
-As a male-line grandson of Queen Victoria, Charles Edward received the style His Royal Highness Prince Charles Edward.
-He inherited his father's peerage titles at birth: Duke of Albany, Earl of Clarence, and Baron Arklow.
-He was not at risk of haemophilia, as the condition cannot be passed from father to son.
+The unborn child was not at risk of haemophilia, as the condition cannot be passed from father to son.
+He succeeded to his deceased father's titles at birth and was styled His Royal Highness the Duke of Albany.
+In addition to being the Duke of Albany, he was also the Earl of Clarence and Baron Arklow.

+Leopold Charles Edward George Albert was born on 19 July 1884 at Claremont House near Esher, Surrey.
+He used the name Charles Edward.
+Leopold had wanted his firstborn son to be named after Charles Edward Stuart, an 18th-century claimant to the British throne.
+The infant was privately baptised at Claremont on 4 August after he fell ill.
+His baptism was publicly certified at St George's Church, Esher, on 4 December.
+Charles Edward was brought up as a prince of the United Kingdom for the first 15 years of his life.
+He had a sister, Alice, who was a year and a half older.
+Being an intensely anxious child, he often looked to Alice for support, a habit that continued throughout his adulthood.
+The siblings were nicknamed "Siamese twins".